Seeking simple methods for the early detection of periodontitis

 “I will be keen to follow this line of research at KI as there are ample opportunities to collaborate across disciplines” she says.

-Text: Anders Nilsson, first published in "From Cell to Society 2016".
+Text: Anders Nilsson, first published in the booklet "From Cell to Society 2016".